 Looking for a Christian Camp on Long Island?
 Camp DeWolfe is a residential sleep-away Christian Camp on Long Island, New York.
 Camp DeWolfe provides an opportunity for youth to experience God and develop as leaders, in a safe community and enjoy a beach and outdoor natural setting.
-Offering one-week and two-week overnight sessions for all youth ages 7-17 and a Christian Day Camp for 2014!
+Offering one-week, two-week, three-week and five-week overnight sessions for all youth ages 7-17 and a Christian Day Camp!
 Camp DeWolfe provides a natural setting for them to engage in community and empower them to live out an outward and visible expression of the love and grace of Christ.

 Why summer camp?
 Camp DeWolfe is a place where young people are encouraged to be themselves, to grow in their Christ-like identity, to explore their God-given gifts and to enjoy making friends in a picturesque beach and waterfront setting.

 Who are camps licensed with?
 Camp DeWolfe is proud to be accredited by the American Camping Association and was re-accredited with a perfect score in summer 2013.
 Developed exclusively for the camp industry, this nationally recognized association focuses on program quality and health and safety issues, and requires camp to regularly submit every facet of its operation to an independent appraisal by camp experts.
 Camp DeWolfe is also accredited by the Christian Camp and Conference Association and part of the Episcopal Camps and Conference Centers association too.